What Is CRM Data? 4 Types of Data to Store in Your CRM

 4. Quantitative Data

-Because quantitative data is entirely numeric, it’s primarily used for analytics and reporting.
-Teams can take measurable CRM data to identify bottlenecks in their sales process, the effectiveness of marketing campaigns, progress on complex sales goals, and how individual reps are performing.
+Because quantitative data is entirely numeric, it’s primarily used for analytics and CRM reporting.
+Teams can take this measurable CRM data to identify bottlenecks in their sales process, the effectiveness of marketing campaigns, progress on complex sales goals, and how individual reps are performing.

 Why Collect CRM Data?